kartikprabhu20/YourEuro/docs/_posts/2019-06-04-AdvancedPrototye.md

 <img src=" https://github.com/DBSE-teaching/isee2019-ARTexceptionals/blob/master/docs/images/3.packaging.PNG?raw=true" width="250" height="250">
 <br>
 <h2>Annotations</h2>
-<p>Annotation applicable to a method or constructor appear right above the method declaration, and each annotation is listed on a line of its own.
+<p>Annotations applicable to a method or constructor appears right above the its declaration, and each annotation is listed on a line of its own.
 Example: A method is marked with the @Override annotation whenever a class method overriding a superclass method or class method implementing an interface method.</p>
 <img src=" https://github.com/DBSE-teaching/isee2019-ARTexceptionals/blob/master/docs/images/3.annotationFinal.PNG?raw=true" width="750" height="150">
 <br>